HypeLinkBot/HypeLink/README.md

   "hypixel_key": "your hypixel api key (do '/api new' in-game)", "bot_token": "the discord bot token",

+  "report_channel": "channel id of where reports should be sent", "suggest_channel": "channel id of where suggestions should be sent",

   "invite_link": "the full bot invite link (e.g. https://discord.com/api/oauth2/authorize?client_id=478330652119400451&permissions=8&scope=bot)",
   "default_prefix": "!",
   "name": "HypeLink"